-The exceptional nature of the people and the beauty found in every part of the land makes it quite difficult to have a bad time.
+The exceptional nature of the people and the beauty found in every part of the land makes it quite difficult to have a bad time in Ireland.
+If it rains, there's always a pub nearby.

 There are many levels of tours offered in Ireland, ranging from simple suggestions of places to go to the comfort of tour busses where everything is carefully planned for your convenience.